-Buildup of mud and dirt under the body can cause damaging rust on steel parts and can add needless weight to the vehicle.
+Buildup of mud and dirt under the body of the coach can cause damaging rust or corrosion on steel or aluminum parts and can add needless weight to the vehicle.
 This, in effect, reduces the amount of cargo you can carry and remain within GVWR and GAWR limits.

-Corrosive materials, such as those used for ice and snow removal and dust control, also accumulate on the underside of a vehicle.
-These materials should be removed by flushing the underbody regularly with water, especially areas where mud and other foreign materials collect.
+Corrosive materials, such as those used for ice and snow removal and dust control, can also accumulate on the underside of a vehicle.
+These materials should be removed by flushing the undercarriage regularly with water, especially horizontal surfaces, cavities and other areas where mud and other deposits may collect.